microhh/readthedocs/source/Tutorials/realistic_cases.rst

     :class: tip

     The figure below shows global radiation at the surface in colors and the cloud contours in black.
-    The figure highlights the difference between 1D and 3D radiation and the difference between 64 and 1024 rays per pixel.
+    The figure highlights the difference between 1D and 3D radiation and the difference between 16 and 1024 rays per pixel.
     The cloud field is taken from a simulation with 1D radiation on 4 July 2016 16 UTC.

 .. figure:: figures/radiation.png
+    :width: 800

+|

 .. note::
     1. Currently, ray tracing is only available for shortwave radiation, requires an equidistant grid structure, and runs only on GPU.